MarkacRobi/omm-apy-connector/README.md

 ## Importing library

-In order to use library in your website, import index.js file from package (omm-apy-connector) in your .js file.
+In order to use library in your website, import index.js file from package (omm-apy-connector build) in your .js file.
+Use global variable ```ommApyConnector``` to access read methods.
+See showcase folder for examples.
+**NOTE** Import (script tag) library before the scripts you are using in it!

 ## Using library